survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 ...
 ```

 To confirm that the setup works, there should be something to autoprefix.
-Adjust the CSS like this:
+Adjust the CSS:

 **app/main.css**